EarthToAbigail/FAC_Community/README.md

 ## Community Sharing

-There is a dedicated page for people to share their "moments" if they choose to which could help for the global community to feel connected together.
+There is a dedicated page/forum for people to share their "moments" if they choose to which could help for the global community to feel connected together.
 Users can also edit their personal moments to create a more suitable public version (so someone can have a set of public edits as well as private ones.
 Each moment opens on a new tab with the community page giving only a sample of it.
 Users can react to moments by writing comments.